 The couple is just one of the many Airbnb hosts that are currently starring in an ad campaign for the company featuring heartstring-tugging tales about the benefits of membership.
 The ads, which recently launched in Los Angeles, Vancouver, New York, New Orleans, and in Airbnb’s hometown of San Francisco, are an attempt by the home-sharing service to garner good will as it continues to face ongoing regulatory issues in the cites in which it operates.

-Share Better SF and NY, two lobbying groups challenging Airbnb’s business model, is countering the company’s saccharine stories with snark.
-The group is running its own ads that paint a picture of Airbnb as a law-breaker profiting from illegal rentals.
+Share Better SF and NY, two lobbying groups challenging Airbnb’s business model, are countering the company’s saccharine stories with snark.
+The groups are running their own ads that paint a picture of Airbnb as a law-breaker profiting from illegal rentals.
 A recently launched transit campaign in San Francisco mimics Airbnb’s own open-letter ads from last year.
 At stake are the hearts and minds of the middle class that both groups are putting at the center of this debate.